-The Danube Gorge (Cazanele Dunarii in Romanian) represent one amazing sight in Romania.
-This is the place to admire and the Great and Small Danube Gorge as it makes its way between Romania and Serbia.
+The Danube Gorge (Cazanele Dunarii in Romanian) represents one of the many amazing sights in Romania.
+This is the place to admire and the Great and Small Danube Gorge as it naturally builds a border between Romania and Serbia.

 This can be a weekend getaway from Bucharest or a 3-day trip to make it more relaxed.
 The roads are not the greatest, and if it’s a national holiday, it will be crowded.

 As a Romanian, I’ve never thought of visiting this place before.
 Probably due to the poor infrastructure and not a lot of advertisement.
-Practically I found out about this place a few years ago, when my parents were there and they showed me pictures.
+Practically I found out about this place a few years ago, after my parents visited the Danube Gorge and showed me pictures of it.
 In my mind, I thought this is that kind of place I will visit when I’ll be their age.
 I was so wrong.

-I got myself in a group of friends of friends and went there for a weekend and I am so grateful I got myself into this trip.
+I got myself in a group of friends of friends and went there for a weekend and I am so grateful I went on this trip.

 Funny thing: In Romanian, The Danube Gorge is called Cazanele Dunarii which means the boilers of Danube.
 Probably it was named considering the greatness of the place.